swallowcamel/nancywiki/Managing-dependencies-the-right-way.md

 Not only should all needed dependencies be included in the dependency folder, but _make sure you read the license_ for the dependency you are about to include in Nancy.
 Make sure you are not violating anything in it!
 There are plenty of [sites](http://www.opensource.org/licenses/alphabetical) that explain the hoard of different licenses out there.

-We'd rather avoid getting a nice letter from a man in a suite because we are shipping their library x in a way that is not conforming to their choice of license.
+We'd rather avoid getting a nice letter from a man in a suit because we are shipping their library x in a way that is not conforming to their choice of license.
 Nancy is distributed under an [MIT license](http://www.opensource.org/licenses/mit-license.php) which makes it _very_ open to how it is used, not everyone thinks their stuff should be used in such a liberal way and might not be compatible with MIT.